nsrau/azure-docs.it-it/articles/hdinsight/domain-joined/domain-joined-authentication-issues.md

 ### <a name="issue"></a>Problema

-Kinit ha esito negativo con `Preauthentication` errori.
+Kinit ha esito negativo con `Preauthentication` errore.

 ### <a name="cause"></a>Causa